 I think the data paints a picture of a resilient market that’s poised to bounce back.
 I hope that I’ve presented the information objectively enough for you to draw your own conclusions about its resilience in the face of this historic natural disaster.

 That being said, if you're a praying person then I would ask you pray for the many families and communities who are not feeling very resilient right about now.
 The term 'tragedy' barely captures the magnitude of loss many families are struggling with in the wake of Hurricane Helene, and no amount of aid is going to heal those wounds.
-It is my belief that these are issues only God can address, so please pray for them.
+It is my belief that these are issues only God can address, so I ask that you please pray for them.

 What Next?

 In Part 2 of this article series we’ll discuss what’s happening with new listings (inventory) and new deals (homes selling) after Hurricane Helene.
-Part 3 we’ll cover the longer term impacts Helene has had on closing prices in the area.
+Part 3 will cover the longer term impacts Helene has had on closing prices in the area.